 The leaves can work wonders to treat dull, dry, and damaged hair.
 Regular consumption decreases hair loss and slows down the process of balding.

 Lactating mothers can eat Gongura to reduce the milk supply, when they want to stop breastfeeding and wean their young one.
 Therefore, new mothers should not consume this when their baby has a requirement of breast milk otherwise it will hamper the nutritional needs of the baby.

-Gongura leaf is anti-inflammatory in nature.
-It heals ulcers, wounds, boils etc and also treats swelling, scorbutic diseases, ringworm, itchy skin etc. In case of a scorpion bite, it can be used as a remedy.
+Gongura leaves are anti-inflammatory and anti-microbial in nature.
+It heals ulcers, wounds, boils etc. It is also helpful to treat swelling, scorbutic diseases, ringworm, itchy skin etc. In case of a scorpion bite, it can be used as a remedy.